 Who Redfin doesn't work best for

-If you're seeking a more personalized experience but still want to save on commission, you may wish to explore low-commission realtors who offer a middle ground between service and savings.
+If you're seeking a more personalized experience while still saving on commission, you may wish to explore low-commission realtors who offer a middle ground between service and savings.

 Redfin agents meet with around 100 customers yearly[2] and close nearly three times as many deals as other agents.[3]
 While these numbers are impressive, it could limit their time with each client.

 A Redfin agent’s base salary is around 30% of their annual take-home pay.
-With these guaranteed earnings, Redfin agents may have less desire to negotiate for a higher sales price because their salary offsets lower earnings from commission.
+With these guaranteed earnings, Redfin agents may have less incentive to negotiate a higher sales price, as their salary offsets lower commission earnings.

-Sellers looking for an expansive real estate agent selection may also want to go a different route.
+Sellers looking for a wide selection of real estate agents may also want to go a different route.
 Redfin has a large network with both lead and partner agents.
-Still, the company stated in its 2024 report that leaning on partner agents may harm business because they belong to other brokerages, and it has no control over their actions.[4]
+Still, the company stated in its 2024 report that relying on partner agents may harm the business because they belong to other brokerages and are beyond its control.[4]

 This means Redfin could try to avoid sending potential customers to a Redfin partner agent — and limit agent selection — to keep as much business in-house as possible.